ammonb/stereogram-raycaster/README.md

     constraint_separation  = (EYE_SEPERATION * z) / (1 + z)

-where EYE_SEPERATION is the distance between our eyes (in pixels), and z is the depth of the scene at the point in question, measured in distance from the image plane, in multiples of the distance form the eyes to the image plane.
+where EYE_SEPERATION is the distance between our eyes (in pixels), and z is the depth of the scene at the point in question, measured in distance from the image plane, in multiples of the distance from our eyes to the image plane.

 Because all constraints are between pairs of pixels in the same row, we can consider the algorithm one row at a time.
 For each row of pixels in the image, then, we create an array to store constraints, where we map each index pixel to an earlier pixel